sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/correction_transport.md

 These corrections are not as accurate as a fixed base station, and the corrections can require a monthly subscription fee, but you cannot beat the ease of use!

 L-Band reception requires specialized RF receivers capable of demodulating the satellite transmissions.
 The RTK EVK has a built-in NEO-D9S corrections receiver.
 The RTK Everywhere firmware supports this and will tune the NEO-D9S to the correct frequency if you are in the US or EU.

-The PointPerfect L-Band corrections are encrypted and require a subscription and valid keys in order to work.
-The EVK comes with a one month free subscription to PointPerfect L-Band + IP, providing built-in support for L-Band corrections and IP corrections via Ethernet or WiFi.
+**Note:** For many years, u-blox provided a service called PointPerfect L-Band that was compatible with certain SparkFun RTK products (specifically RTK Facet mosaic L-Band, RTK EVK, and RTK Facet L-Band).
+Unfortunately, in July of 2025 u-blox announced the L-Band service to North America would be discontinued on December 31st, 2025.
+These products still function as high precision receivers, but they will need to switch to an internet based correction services to obtain an RTK Fix.
+See [Using PointPerfect Flex](using_pointperfect_flex.md) for more information.

 ## LoRa